AusraGri/Discord_REST_API/README.md

 - **GET** `/users`
   This endpoint will get all users from the database.
 Users are saved in the database once discord bot starts.
   Users are retrieved from discord channel that bot is in.
-  This endpoint just for checking the users.
+  This endpoint is just for checking the users and this can help you to get valid Discord usernames to form a proper congratulation message.

   **Response (in JSON format)**:
   ```json